French (FRE) - Courses

 French in a Global Society II

 The second introductory courses in French emphasizes the development of practical communication skills using an interactive learning approach and integrates cultures from the Francophone world in language learning to provide students with basic survival skills in a French-speaking country.
-Prerequisite: FRE 101 or placement based on UW System Placement Test scores.
+Prerequisite: FRE 101 or an appropriate placement test score.
 Offered Fall, Spring.

 French Language and Cultures in Action I

 The first of two intermediate-level French courses which provides a review of basic structures while expanding on grammatical structures and vocabulary to allow students to express themselves in meaningful ways both orally and in writing.
 Cultural competence is integrated in language learning in an interactive manner.
-Prerequisite: FRE 102 or placement based on UW System Placement Test scores.
+Prerequisite: FRE 102 or an appropriate placement test score.
 Offered Fall, Spring.

 French Language and Cultures in Action II

 The second of two intermediate-level French courses which provides a review of basic structures while expanding on grammatical structures and vocabulary to allow students to express viewpoints and opinions on a variety of topics from visual and cultural texts.
-Prerequisite: FRE 201 or placement based on UW System Placement Test scores.
+Prerequisite: FRE 201 or an appropriate placement test score.
 Offered Fall, Spring.

 FRE 227 Cr.3